 Udemy is a great way to get started as they also market your course to their audience.
 Earnings are though low, and as most Udemy sales happen through their regular £10 per course sale, you may only find you earn as low as £2 per student – but if your course takes off you could easily grow to 30,000+ students without having to necessarily find an audience yourself.

 Teachable, although has a free version, really does requires a monthly subscription for using their service in a decent way, which starts at £39.
 Teachable also has no audience so you have to find students yourself by building your own audience (through channels like Facebook, YouTube or an email subscriber list etc…).
 The benefit though if you get to keep all your earnings – so if you price your course at £79 you get to keep the whole amount.

 Next Steps: If you’re not sure how to put together a course, you could learn how.
 Take a look at Phil Ebiner’s Learn Online Course Creation – although don’t pay the £199.99 price, signup to the Udemy newsletter and wait for their sale (which runs at least once a month).
 During the sale this course can be bought for around £10!

 Make use of your time for the better.
-With many of having more time in 2020 than we knew what to do with, it did teach us one important fact – and that is the sheer and vast number of free ways to learn, be taught, gain a new profitable skill and by using those new skills you’re able to start crafting a better life for yourself.
+With many of us having more time in the past two years than we knew what to do with with lockdowns, it did teach us one important fact – and that is the sheer and vast number of free ways to learn, be taught, gain a new profitable skill and by using those new skills you’re able to start crafting a better life for yourself.